William P. G. Harding: Later life

 Harding relinquished his title when asked by President Woodrow Wilson to become a member of the Federal Reserve Board on August 10, 1914, before the onset of World War I. On August 10, 1916, he was appointed by Woodrow as a member of the Federal Reserve Board and was appointed director of the War Finance Corporation until 1922.
 In addition, the University of Alabama distinguished Harding with a degree of Legum Doctor in 1916.

 In 1922 he was requested by the President of Cuba Alfredo Zayas y Alfonso to reorganize the country's financial and accounting systems.
 He returned to America in 1923 and was appointed as president of the Federal Reserve Bank of Boston where he served until his death on April 7, 1930 from heart failure after a long illness at his home in Boston, Massachusetts.

 Personal life

-In October 1895 he was married to Amanda Moore, a granddaughter of Alabama congressman Sydenham Moore, and with her had three children before her death in 1910.
-He was a member of the Freemasonry fraternal organization and an Episcopalian.
+In October 1895 he was married to Amanda Moore, a granddaughter of Alabama congressman Sydenham Moore, and with her had three children before her death by suicide in 1910.
+His daughter Margaret also later committed suicide in 1924.
+Harding was a member of the Freemasonry fraternal organization and an Episcopalian.